(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 While there are a rather large number of teardrop trailer manufacturers out there, very few of these manufacturers offer a trailer that is little more than a bed on wheels.

-Below, we focus on teardrop trailer manufacturers that make rigs that are fully contained.
+Below, we ONLY focus on teardrop trailer manufacturers that make fully-contained rigs.

 This means in addition to a bed, the trailer will have full kitchen facilities and a bathroom with indoor shower.